 If the goals are satisfactorily met, the individual returns to the annual review process.
 If the goals are not met, the individual enters the performance improvement process.
 The determination about whether the goals have or have not been met rests with the school Director;

-b) A Performance Improvement Plan is formulated by the school director and the dean.
+b) A Performance Improvement Plan (PIP) is formulated by the school director and the dean.
 The faculty member will have the opportunity to provide input and may request the plan be reviewed by the NCIAS Personnel committee.

 c) Performance Improvement Plans identify, at a minimum, the following points: